Directly to the content

 • Visa

-Spritzig, erfrischend und einfach nur köstlich: Der Suntory Kanade Yuzu Likör nutzt die großartigen Aromen der Yuzu, bei der sich die Frische der Frucht und die Bitterkeit der Schale perfekt ergänzen.
+Spritzig, erfrischend und einfach nur köstlich: Der Suntory Kanade Yuzu Likör zeigt die großartigen Aromen der Yuzu, bei der sich die Frische der Frucht und die Bitterkeit der Schale perfekt ergänzen.
 Die Yuzu ist eine asiatische Zitrusfrucht, die in Japan’s Küche eine jahrhundertealte Tradition hat.
 Der Suntory Kanade Likör bringt die volle Kraft dieser tollen Frucht in die Flasche und verfügt über ein intensives, natürliches und langanhaltendes Yuzu-Aroma.
 Toll für Cocktails, als spritziger Aperitif oder für Longdrinks.

 Learn more